avaframe/AvaFrame/docs/moduleIn3Utils.rst

 		or by cutting them into the original topography (topoAdd=False).
 	* In case of the parabola topography, a Dam can be added by setting dam=True.

+Detailed information on the individual functions used to create the topographies can be found in:

+:py:mod:`in3Utils.generateTopo`

 Input
 ------